Link building is essential for SEO.

 A planned content strategy, great on-page SEO complimented with strong backlinks will help you get higher Google rankings and traffic.

 But how do you build powerful backlinks when you are a complete beginner?

 This guide is going to help you do that, exactly the way you should.

-Keeping aside all the complicated and investment-demanding link building techniques, I’m sharing some of my best strategies to build a strong profile of backlinks for your website and blog.
+Keeping aside all the complicated and investment-demanding link building techniques, I’m sharing some of my best strategies to build a strong profile of backlinks for your domain.

 1. Guest Blogging